 The copy continued to be watched by members of the Phillips family for many years.
 The tape contained several moments that were frequently quoted by family and are still referenced in new Cracked Egg Studios productions to this day.

-In 2008, Ted Phillips converted the Christmas 1992 source VHS-C to VHS for storage in the archives.
-Like the other VHS-C shells, labels, and J-cards from that batch of conversions, the ones for Christmas 1992 were destroyed in this process without being photographed.
-No Crackipedia article was written at this time, so the only evidence of the conversion was the existence of the converted tape.
+If a VHS-C tape was still extant in 2008, Ted Phillips would have, as one of the first conversions performed at the time, converted the Christmas 1992 source VHS-C to VHS for storage in the archives.
+Like the other VHS-C shells, labels, and J-cards from that batch of conversions, the ones for Christmas 1992 would have been destroyed in this process without being photographed.
+No Crackipedia article was written at this time, so the only evidence of the conversion would have been the existence of the converted tape.

 After a near full accounting of the current state of the archives during 2022, it was established that the Christmas 1992 VHS was missing.
 While there are still a small number of unaccounted VHS tapes spread across the country, it is currently believed that Christmas 1992 was somehow mixed with the family's VHS collection in the past, was among the tapes discarded after Hurricane Sandy due to water or mold damage, and is now permanently lost.
 It is the most notable of only a handful of notable tapes considered to have been lost in this way.